rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

 - Scale in VMs during off-peak hours, leaving the minimum number of session host VMs running.

-The scaling tool uses a combination of Azure Automation PowerShell runbooks, webhooks, and Azure Logic Apps to function.
+The scaling tool uses a combination of Azure Automation PowerShell&reg; runbooks, webhooks, and Azure Logic Apps to function.
 When the tool runs, Azure Logic Apps calls a webhook to start the Azure Automation runbook.
 The runbook then creates a job.
 For more details, check out the